adityadesaha/awesome/readme.md

 never come.

 ## TODO:
-* taglist looks horrible, make it look better.
+* make a clock widget for the vertical bar
+* add a proper shell widget